-The village where I come from, the next and the next have no donkeys.
+The village where I come from, the next, and the next have no donkeys.
 Actually, you can count the number of donkeys in our County in the fingers of one hand.
-The County is too hilly for the animal whose haulage abilities are legendary.
+The County is too hilly for those beasts of burden.
 It’s also too cold in some places.
 Thirdly, the locals, who are mainly descended from some fierce Mau Mau, are not known for their benevolence to our dumb friends.
 Thus donkeys, in their asinine wisdom, give my County a wide a berth.

 Despite that, the Mothers Union members always allocated a moment of prayer for Balaam’s donkey in their Sunday programme.

 The Mothers Union didn’t pray for Balaam’s donkey because they loved it but for another reason altogether.
 The village was the hiding place of alcoholism.
 While the women were being filled with the Holy Spirit in the local church, their husbands and sons would be imbibing all manner of banned spirits at the village shebeen.

 The shebeen was an eternal one-room affair that had defied time, curses, and prayers.
 Like a heathen totem to hedonism, it stood at the center of the market facing the church, challenging it to a moral duel.
 Their doors were diametrically opposed, and so were their duties.
 But their short-term roles were the same-gratifying needs that couldn’t be met at home.
 So the shebeen forever faced the church, beckoning at her like wicked Jezebel, daring her to imbibe of her cloying nectarines and stagger down the primrose path to damnation.